 Actual energy consumption data for electricity was provided by Hydro One.
-Data on the quantity of natural gas consumed in the TC was provided by Enbridge, however, it should be noted that no industrial natural gas consumption takes place in the TC due to a lack of associated infrastructure.
+Data on the quantity of natural gas consumed in the TS was provided by Enbridge.
 Unfortunately, actual consumption data for the private sales of fuel oil, heating oil, and propane were unavailable at this time.
 The quantities of these fuel sources consumed was therefore estimated using statistics and data from Natural Resources Canada and the Municipal Property Assessment Corporation.

-Overall, it can be said with confidence that the GHG emissions and fuel consumption quantities reported under the industrial sector for the TC are accurate.
+Overall, it can be said with confidence that the GHG emissions and fuel consumption quantities reported under the industrial sector for the TS are accurate.